Thus far, every algorithm we have seen is deterministic. This means

 \(\Pr[\text{tails}] = \frac{1}{2} - \varepsilon\), or

-To determine in which direction the coin is biased, we flip the
+To determine in which direction the coin is biased, we toss the

 coin \(n\) times.
 If the results include at least \(n/2\) heads, we